Download our free Monitoring Fundamentals Tutorial.

 "A small office might only have six alarm points, so a small remote would cover it for right now.
 But you might want to put in a larger RTU with more capacity to handle the alarms you anticipate having in a year's time," said Gaynor.

-Currently, Gaynor is pursuing an aggressive strategy for modernizing his network reliability management, adding new RTUs and moving transport from dedicated circuit to LAN.
+BNSF pursued an aggressive strategy for modernizing its network reliability management, adding new RTUs and moving transport from dedicated circuits to LAN.

 "Right now we have approximately 40 NetGuardians online, and by the end of this year we'll have between 120 and 150 NetGuardians.
 Right now we have 15 DPMs and we're going to 60 in a year's time," said Gaynor.

-Gaynor's future plans include eliminating his Badger masters in favor of mediating his Badger and Larse remotes to the IAM-5, relocating his secondary IAM-5 to Topeka for a geodiverse backup strategy, and forwarding alarms from the IAM-5 to NetBoss.
+Gaynor's stated future plans included eliminating Badger masters in favor of mediating Badger and Larse remotes to the IAM-5, relocating the secondary IAM-5 to Topeka for a geodiverse backup strategy, and forwarding alarms from the IAM-5 to NetBoss.

 "My first concern is the technical capability - does it have the capacity and provide the proper functionality to do what we need.
 If we look at the budget first we're limiting ourselves.
 I look for reliability, ease of use and configuration, and also for equipment that can be used in a variety of environments for different applications," Gaynor said.

-"For example, we're using the NetGuardians trackside to monitor switch gear and anything environmental, and we're also using the NetGuardian's terminal server capability to gain access to the craft port of the logic controller.
-In the Pacific Northwest we have a NetGuardian for every Control Point which could be within one or two miles of track," Gaynor said.
+Gaynor described using NetGuardian RTUs trackside to monitor switch gear and environmental conditions.
+He also highlighted the value of the NetGuardian's built-in terminal server capability for accessing the craft port of a logic controller.
+In the Pacific Northwest, BNSF deployed a NetGuardian for every Control Point, which could be within one or two miles of track.

-Gaynor has recently been working with DPS Telecom Technical Support to optimize the port configuration of his IAM-5 in anticipation of his future monitoring needs.
+As BNSF increased the number of NetGuardians, the organization focused on keeping alarm polling and event visibility responsive.
+Gaynor worked with DPS Telecom Technical Support to optimize IAM-5 port configuration in anticipation of future monitoring needs.

 "I've been administering the IAM-5 system for years, but there's a lot I didn't know.
 At factory training I learned things I never knew - tips, tricks, configuration shortcuts.
 Nobody ever showed me this stuff before.
 As busy as I can be, every shortcut can help you."

-The NetGuardian 832A has provide its worth in thousands of network monitoring deployments, protecting large, critical networks around the world.
-This versatile LAN-based unit provides all the tools you need for total site management - including LAN access to on-site equipment through a built-in terminal server.
+NetGuardian 832A has proven its value in thousands of network monitoring deployments, protecting large, critical networks around the world.
+This versatile LAN-based unit provides tools for site management, including LAN access to on-site equipment through a built-in terminal server.